transition-zero/tz-osemosys/docs/technology.md

 `capacity_additional_max_growth_rate` `({region:float})` - New parameter, OSeMOSYS style name CapacityAdditionalMaxGrowthRate.
 Maximum allowed percentage growth in the given technology's capacity year on year, expressed as a decimal (e.g. 0.2 for 20%).
 Optional, defaults to `None`.

-`capacity_additional_max_floor` `({region:float})` - New parameter, OSeMOSYS style name CapacityAdditionalMaxFloor.
-Maximum allowed growth in the given technology's capacity year on year, expressed in capacity units.
-If used in conjunction with capacity_additional_max_growth_rate it limits capacity growth to whichever is greater.
+`capacity_additional_max_floor` `({region:{year:float}})` - New parameter, OSeMOSYS style name
+    CapacityAdditionalMaxFloor.
+If used in conjunction with capacity_additional_max_growth_rate, the model may build new capacity at this floor value, in addition to the previous year's capacity * growth rate.
+This can act as a 'seed' value where no or minimal capacity exists for the technology to which a growth rate is applied.
 Optional, defaults to `None`.

 `capacity_additional_min` `({region:{year:float}})` - OSeMOSYS TotalAnnualMinCapacityInvestment.
 Minimum capacity investment of a technology, expressed in power units.
 Optional, defaults to